 For the Year Ended December 31

-2023 2022
+2024 2023

 Revenue from contracts with customers

-Revenue from assembly service \$ 11,704,196 \$ 13,461,390
+Revenue from assembly service \$ 12,699,649 \$ 11,704,196

-Revenue from testing service 1,865,880 2,488,919
+Revenue from testing service 2,513,591 1,865,880

-\$ 13,570,076 \$ 15,950,309
+\$ 15,213,240 \$ 13,570,076

 When the Corporation fulfilled the assembly service contract, the customer controls the goods when they are created or enhanced, the Corporation has the right to perform the collection if partial of the assembly service contract have been fulfilled, and the revenue from assembly service is recognized over time.
-When the Corporation fulfilled the testing service contract, the customer simultaneously receives and consumes the benefits provided by the Corporation's performance, the Corporation has the right to perform the collection if partial of the testing service contract have been fulfilled, and the revenue from the corporation has the right to perform the collection if partial of the testing service contract have been fulfilled, and the revenue from testing service is recognized over time.
+When the Corporation fulfilled the testing service contract, the customer simultaneously receives and consumes the benefits provided by the Corporation's performance, the Corporation has the right to perform the collection if partial of the testing service contract have been fulfilled, and the revenue from testing service is recognized over time.